Unveiling coherent dynamics in non-Markovian open quantum systems: exact expression and recursive perturbation expansion

 \emph{Conclusions -- } We introduced a systematic framework to obtain the effective Hamiltonian governing coherent dynamics in non-Markovian open quantum systems.
 By employing the minimal dissipation principle, we uniquely isolated the coherent component of the time-local generator.
 We provided an operational expression enabling the direct extraction of the effective Hamiltonian from the generator, as well as a recursive perturbative expansion in terms of bath correlation functions and system-bath interactions.

 Our perturbative analysis clarified how environmental correlations and their interplay with system operators lead to energy renormalization, demonstrating clear structural distinctions between even and odd orders of the expansion.
 These distinctions are used to explain recently observed behaviors in spin systems, including eigenbasis rotations and time-dependent energy shifts.

-Our results establish a pathway to systematically characterize coherent renormalization effects beyond weak coupling, with direct relevance for strong-coupling quantum thermodynamics and the engineering of quantum thermal machines.
+Moreover, our perturbative series can serve as a complementary tool alongside established numerical approaches such as the HEOM, providing analytical guidance and a means to interpret numerical results.
+This synergy is illustrated in our spin system example, where the perturbative insights help corroborate and elucidate the behavior observed in simulations.
+Together, these advances have direct relevance for strong-coupling quantum thermodynamics and the engineering of quantum thermal machines.

 \acknowledgments A.C. acknowledges support from MUR via the PRIN 2022 Project “Quantum Reservoir Computing (QuReCo)” (contract n.
 2022FEXLYB).
 A.C. and H.P.B. acknowledge financial support from the European Union's Framework Programme for Research and Innovation Horizon 2020 (2014-2020) under the Marie Sk\l{}odowska-Curie Grant Agreement No.~847471.
 G.G. acknowledges financial support by the DAAD, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project numbers 447948357 and 440958198), the SinoGerman Center for Research Promotion (Project M-0294), the German Ministry of Education and Research (Project QuKuK, BMBF Grant No. 16KIS1618K), and the Stiftung Innovation in der Hochschullehre and the Spanish MICIN (project PID2022-141283NB-I00) with the support of FEDER funds.